BlueLinks/Scoff/timelog.md

 ### 16 Jan 2021

 -   _2 hours_ Users can now place orders, orders are uploaded to both the restaurants order collection and if the user is signed in, their orders collection.

+### 17 Jan 2021

+-   _3 hours_ Customers can now view their order history.

+## Week 18

+### 18 Jan 2021

+-   _6.5 hours_ Restaurant admins can now view orders coming in live.

+### 22 Jan 2021

+-   _1 hours_ Check in scotland form is now displayed when restaurant is selected.

+-   _4 hours_ Users can now specify their dietary preferences.

+### 23 Jan 2021

+-   _4 hours_ Users can now filter items by dietary requirements as well as their dietary preferences.

+## Week 19

+### 25 Jan 2021

+-   _5 hours_ Restaurants can now be selected via a map.

+### 27 Jan 2021

+-   _5 hours_ Restaurant admins can now modify restaurant details and upload images for items.

+### 29 Jan 2021

+-   _5 hours_ Restaurant admins can now modify menus, items and their extras as including modifying images for items.

+# Week 20

+-   _0.5 hours_ If a user has items in their basket, they will be warned when moving back to the restaurant selection screen that their basket will be emptied.